 As an adaptation, Harron makes excellent use of Ellis’ book.
 Whilst the film is much more watered down (many of the scenes we wouldn’t want to see on-screen, anyway) compared to the vivid details of the book’s sex scenes and descriptions of mutilation, the film captures the tone of the book perfectly.

 The book does come across as more intellectual with the obsessive use of detail and descriptive narrations being even lengthier, sometimes spanning whole chapters just to describe a band’s discography, but Harron always references the same qualities that she has left out from the book, which is a brilliant nod to Ellis’ fans.

 Differences From The Book:

 Firstly, the film has a very different structure to the book but, because the book is so repetitive in its sequencing, the chapters are so interchangeable that it really doesn’t make a difference as to what order they happen in.
-I will, therefore, try to avoid commenting how certain scenes happen at different times in the book, since these changes happens so often.
+I will, therefore, try to avoid commenting on how certain scenes happen at different times in the book since these changes happen so often.

 With that in mind, here’s a list of the changes in chronological order: